119.2State’s Discovery Rights

 Except as otherwise directed by G.S.
 15A-905, the defendant is not required to disclose reports, memoranda, or other internal documents made in connection with the investigation or defense of the case, including statements of the defendant or witnesses.
 G.S.
 15A-906.

-However, remember that when a defendant files a motion for appropriate relief alleging ineffective assistance of counsel, the defendant shall be deemed to have waived attorney-client privilege with respect to any written or oral communications with his or her attorney, to the extent that defense counsel reasonably believes such communications are necessary to defend against the allegations of ineffectiveness.
+However, when a defendant files a motion for appropriate relief alleging ineffective assistance of counsel, the defendant shall be deemed to have waived attorney-client privilege with respect to any written or oral communications with his or her attorney, to the extent that defense counsel reasonably believes such communications are necessary to defend against the allegations of ineffectiveness.
 This waiver is automatic upon filing of the motion, and requires no further order from the court.
 G.S.
 15A-1415(e).

 Information That is Not Subject to Disclosure by State